hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

    * - Number of hours
      - Select the time limit (in hours) for your interactive app session.
    * - Number of nodes
      - Select the amount of nodes.
-We recommend 1 node in most cases, unless you are sure your app *can and will* use more than 1 node effectively.
+Only 1 node should be used in most cases, unless you are sure your app *can and will* use more than 1 node effectively.
    * - Number of cores
      - Select the amount of cores per node.
    * - Number of GPUs